sraoss/pg_ivm/README.md

 IVM is effective when we want to keep an IMMV up-to-date and small fraction of a base table is modified infrequently.
 Due to the overhead of immediate maintenance, IVM is not effective when a base table is modified frequently.
 Also, when a large part of a base table is modified or large data is inserted into a base table, IVM is not effective and the cost of maintenance can be larger than refresh from scratch.

-In such situation, we can use `refesh_immv` function with `with_data = false` to disable immediate maintenance before modifying a base table.
+In such situation, we can use `refresh_immv` function with `with_data = false` to disable immediate maintenance before modifying a base table.
 After a base table modification, call `refresh_immv`with `with_data = true` to refresh the view data and enable immediate maintenance.

 ## Authors
 IVM Development Group